onfido/onfido-sdk-ui/ONFIDO_STUDIO.md

 Minimum supported version for Workflows: [onfido-sdk-ui@9.0.0](https://github.com/onfido/onfido-sdk-ui/releases/tag/9.0.0) and API [v3.4]()

+The SDK communicates directly and dynamically with active workflows to show the relevant screens to ensure the correct capture and upload of user information.
+As a result, the SDK flow will vary depending on the workflow configuration.
+You don't need to specify any steps directly in the SDK integration.

 ### 1. Obtain an API token

 In order to start integrating, you'll need an [API token](https://documentation.onfido.com/#api-tokens).